Paul Thornley (snooker player)

-Paul Thornley is a Canadian former professional snooker player.
+Paul Thornley (born 15 April 1944) is a Canadian former professional snooker player.

 Career

 An article about Thornley in Snooker Scene magazine in 1989 commented that: "In the last sixties, Thornley was the best player in Canada but, out of respect and personal friendship, would not challenge the venerable George Chenier for the Canadian title."
 Unable to make a living from snooker in Canada, Thornley travelled to the United States to play pool for money.

 Thornley defeated Robert Paquette and Bill Werbeniuk to reach the final of the 1970 Canadian Professional Snooker Association tournament, where he was defeated 1–4 by Fred Davis.
 After not playing for a year, and having his cue stick stolen, Thornley returned to playing cue sports in 1977.

 At the 1978 Canadian Open, where he defeated John Pulman 9–6 in his first match, but lost his next – in the quarter-finals – to Cliff Thorburn.

 He turned professional in 1979, playing in three tournaments during the 1979/1980 season; in the Canadian Open, he lost to Bill Werbeniuk in the last 16, but having won two matches to progress to that stage, he did not win another, as Jim Wych eliminated him from the Canadian Professional Championship 9–2, and his 1980 World Championship campaign ended immediately, with a 4–9 loss to Australian Paddy Morgan.

 Thornley played only one match in the ensuing three years – in the 1980 Canadian Open – but following his hiatus, he returned to compete in the 1984 World Championship.
 There, he was drawn against Mick Fisher, but having led 5–4, he could not prevent an 8–10 loss to the Englishman.